Skip to main content

 Quick Answer

 A triple net lease charges tenants base rent plus property taxes, insurance, and CAM separately.
 A gross lease charges one all-in rent with the landlord absorbing all operating costs.
-Total occupancy cost may be equal at signing — the difference is who bears operating cost increases over the lease term.
+Total occupancy cost may be equal at signing.
+The difference is who bears operating cost increases over the lease term.

 Comparing triple net vs. gross lease structures comes down to one question: who bears the risk that operating costs increase?
 In an NNN lease, the tenant does.
 In a gross lease, the landlord does.